 b) Refresh the app (or sign out and sign back in) with Internet connectivity after the new period begins.

-c) After a) or b) above, the app-user will be prompted to download the database to the device; that download also includes a file that resets duplicates if so configured for the Service.
+c) After a) or b) above, it will prompt the app-user to download the database to the device.
+Also, the download includes a file that resets duplicates if configured for the Service.

-Note: The reset does not change the associated validation database since the ‘scanned’ and ‘not scanned’ status of each barcode value is stored in a separate table for each Service, not in the validation database itself.
+Note: The reset does not change the associated validation database since the ‘scanned’ and ‘not scanned’ status of each barcode value is separately for each Service, not in the validation database itself.

-For a full overview of what each option entails, you can read more on our page about advanced settings.
+For a full overview of what each option entails, visit our article about advanced settings.